james-d-mitchell/mt3501-lnotes-generator/content/09-diagonal.md

 ::: {.prop}
-[]{#prop-m-divide label="prop-m-divide"} Let $V$ be a finite-dimensional vector space over a field $F$ and let $T : V \to V$ be a linear transformation.
-Then the following hold:
+[]{#prop-m-divide label="prop-m-divide"} Let $V$ be a finite-dimensional vector space over a field $F$ and let
+$T : V \longrightarrow V$ be a linear transformation.
+Then the following
+hold:

 1.  if $f(x)$ is any polynomial (over $F$) such that $f(T) = 0$, then
     the minimum polynomial $m_{T}(x)$ divides $f(x)$;